Sarbanes–Oxley Act: Background

-In 2002, Sarbanes-Oxley was named after bill sponsors U.S. Senator Paul Sarbanes (D-MD) and U.S. Representative Michael G. Oxley (R-OH).
-As a result, to be "SOX compliant," top management must individually certify the accuracy of financial information.
+In 2002, Sarbanes–Oxley was named after bill sponsors U.S. Senator Paul Sarbanes (D-MD) and U.S. Representative Michael G. Oxley (R-OH).
+To be "SOX compliant," top management must individually certify the accuracy of financial information.
 In addition, penalties for fraudulent financial activity are much more severe.
 The act increased the oversight role of boards of directors and the independence of the outside auditors who review the accuracy of corporate financial statements.

 The bill was enacted as a reaction to a number of major corporate and accounting scandals, including those affecting Enron, Tyco International, Adelphia, Peregrine Systems, and WorldCom.
 These scandals cost investors billions of dollars when the share prices of affected companies collapsed, and shook public confidence in the US securities markets.

 The act contains eleven titles, or sections, ranging from additional corporate board responsibilities to criminal penalties, and requires the Securities and Exchange Commission (SEC) to implement rulings on requirements to comply with the law.
 Harvey Pitt, the 26th chairman of the SEC, led the SEC in the adoption of dozens of rules to implement the Sarbanes–Oxley Act.
-It created a new, quasi-public agency, the Public Company Accounting Oversight Board, or PCAOB, charged with overseeing, regulating, inspecting, and disciplining accounting firms in their roles as auditors of public companies.
+It created a new, quasi-public agency, the Public Company Accounting Oversight Board (PCAOB), charged with overseeing, regulating, inspecting, and disciplining accounting firms in their roles as auditors of public companies.
 The act also covers issues such as auditor independence, corporate governance, internal control assessment, and enhanced financial disclosure.
 The nonprofit arm of Financial Executives International, Financial Executives Research Foundation, completed extensive research studies to help support the foundations of the act.